 Your name Class Date

 The rules I broke:

 Why did you choose to break the rules?

 What were you thinking/feeling?

 What could you have done instead?

 Who else was affected by your behaviour?

 How can the harm be repaired?

-now can the harm be repaired:
+Dete

 Parent's signature Date